Current US-China Tariff Rates 2026: Duties on Chinese Goods

 Things are still moving.
 Four developments to watch:

 - Section 122 expiry (~July 23, 2026): The 10% baseline is temporary.
 If it expires without replacement, average tariff rates drop significantly.
-But the administration may extend it or find another mechanism — don't assume it disappears.
+But the administration could also extend it or replace it through another mechanism.

-- De minimis changes: The $800 duty-free threshold for small shipments is under pressure.
-Losing it would hit dropshippers and small importers hard.
+- De minimis changes: The $800 duty-free threshold for small shipments is still politically vulnerable.
+If it changes, low-value ecommerce and dropship flows get hit first.

 💡 Worth bookmarking: We update our tariff calculator weekly with rates from government sources.
 Check it before placing any significant order — these numbers can shift.